elegant-scipy/elegant-scipy/markdown/ch1.markdown

 # Note: We might want to change this to median absolute deviation (or maybe maximum absolute deviation)?

 def most_variable(data, n=500, axis=1):
-    """Subset counts to the n most variable genes
+    """Subset data to the n most variable genes
     More generally, subset data to the n most variable columns

     Parameters